zarr-developers/zarr-developers.github.io/datasets/index.md

 Please ensure the dataset you're adding to the list is public, free to use, documented, and illustrate the application of Zarr within a specific domain.<br><br>

-Please only include URLs that you expect to be stable and maintained and is stable/maintained in the foreseeable future.
+Please only include URLs that you expect to be stable and maintained in the foreseeable future.
 </font>